Smart meter

 The graph above highlights a spike in electricity demand from around 4pm to 7pm on a weekday, a three-hour period when the grid is usually at its peak capacity.
 As electricity demand increases and decreases throughout the day, so do spot prices.

-How do wholesale energy plans work – and what’s the catch?
+How do wholesale energy plans work?

-While a handful of retailers claim to give customers access to wholesale energy prices, there are generally other costs attached, like membership fees.
-This means that although wholesale rates are technically on offer, consumers will still be paying more for the spot price as listed by the Australian Energy Market Operator (AEMO).
-In reality, customers are given ‘access’ to wholesale energy rates at the expense of a membership fee.
-Think of it as like a Costco membership – you get to buy cheap goods, provided you’re a member!
+While a handful of energy retailers claim to give customers access to wholesale energy prices, there are generally other costs attached, such as membership fees.
+This means that although wholesale energy rates are technically on offer, consumers will still be paying more for the spot price as listed by the Australian Energy Market Operator (AEMO).

-Energy retailers are a business, at the end of the day, and rely on customers to purchase electricity through them.
-Aside from power retailers themselves, only large-scale industrial businesses can buy wholesale energy prices directly from generators as their demand for electricity is much higher than residential or small business customers.
+Aside from power retailers themselves, only large-scale industrial businesses can buy wholesale energy prices directly from energy generators as their demand for electricity is much higher than residential or small business customers.
+If customers are going to benefit from wholesale energy prices when they are cheap, it is likely to also affect their energy bill when the wholesale cost goes up.

 Who sells wholesale electricity prices?